tripal/tripal/docs/extensions/data_input.rst

 Mainlab Chado Loader
 ---------------------

 MCL (Mainlab Chado Loader) is a module that enables users to upload their biological data to Chado database schema.
 Users are required to transfer their biological data into various types of data template files.
-MCL, then, uploads these data template files into a chado schema.
+MCL, then, uploads these data template files into a Chado schema.

 `Documentation <https://gitlab.com/mainlabwsu/mcl/blob/master/README.md>`__
 `Repository <https://gitlab.com/mainlabwsu/mcl>`__